njcuk9999/sossisse/README.md

 ## Description of code

-### Before getting started

 All parameters for the SOSSISSE code, from the inputs files to the detrending parameters, are passed through a single yaml file.
 One should not edit the python codes themselves, but rather edit the yaml file to change any relevant value.
 As it is likely that users will want to try  a number of parameter combinations, SOSSISSE creates a unique hash key for each parameter combination.
 This key is used to name the output files and folder name.
 The hash key is not meant to be an explicit description of the parameter combination, but rather a unique identifier.
-The hash key is created from a truncated checksum of the yaml file.
-As the link between the hash key, and the input yaml cannot be readily determined, the yaml file is copied within the output folder it created.
+The hash key (SID) is created from the date it was first run - so can either be used again or multiple created.
+SOSISSE will look for previous setups with the exact same parameter file and use this as the SID if an SID is not given, this prevents every run creating a new set of directories.
+A yaml file is copied to each SID directory as a reminder of which parameters were used (as the SID alone does not given this information).

 ### Data structure

-Within that folder, one should define a subfolder for the 'mode' used (here 'SOSS') and a per-target folder that will hold the ouputs from the analysis and includes a *rawdata* subfolder that contains the raw data.
+If one has run the `run_setup` script a folder structure will be created in the directory where the script was run.

 Create the following folder structure :